turingschool/curriculum/source/projects/scribblr.markdown

 ---
 layout: page
-title: "JavaScript Blogger"
+title: "Scribblr: A JavaScript Blogging App"
 sidebar: true
 language: ruby
 topics: rails
 ---

-In this project we will create a simple blog using JavaScript for portions of the front-end, the Asset Pipeline, and JavaScript unit and acceptance testing.
+In this project we will create a simple blog using JavaScript for portions of the front-end.
+We'll cover:

+* Rails Asset Pipeline
+* JavaScript Unit Testing with Konacha
+* JavaScript Integration Testing with Capybara

 This project assumes you have a small amount of experience with Rails, and will primarily focus on the JavaScript.

 ## 0. Initial Setup

-* trim out gems we don't need
-* add twitter-bootstrap-rails
-* run the server, yay it works
+### Rails

+First off, we need a Rails project.
+We're going to work with Rails 4, which as of the writing of this material is currently on RC1, which is a prerelease.
+You will need at least Ruby 1.9.3, and Ruby 2.0.0 is recommended.

+Install Rails 4's RC1 with this command:

+{% terminal %}
+$ gem install rails -v 4.0.0.rc1
+{% endterminal %}

+Next, setup our initial project.
+It's going to be a JavaScript heavy Blog, so let's give it a cool name, like Scribblr:

+{% terminal %}
+$ rails new scribblr
+$ cd scribblr
+{% endterminal %}

+Now let's boot up the Rails server:

+{% terminal %}
+$ rails server
+=> Booting WEBrick
+=> Rails 4.0.0.rc1 application starting in development on http://0.0.0.0:3000
+=> Run `rails server -h` for more startup options
+=> Ctrl-C to shutdown server
+[2013-06-01 14:00:12] INFO  WEBrick 1.3.1
+[2013-06-01 14:00:12] INFO  ruby 2.0.0 (2013-05-14) [x86_64-darwin12.3.0]
+[2013-06-01 14:00:12] INFO  WEBrick::HTTPServer#start: pid=51959 port=3000
+{% endterminal %}

+Note that on the last line our server is running on port 3000.
+Visit [localhost:3000](http://localhost:3000) and you should see Rails's welcome screen.

 ## 1. Post Scaffold

-* bootstrap layout generator
 * scaffold generator for posts
 * migrate db
+* bootstrap layout generator
 * bootstrap resource themer
 * add a root url
 * make some posts